Trump threatens some California, Washington, New Mexico funding over enforcing trucker English rules

 California is one of 19 states, in addition to the District of Columbia, that issues licenses regardless of immigration status.
 Supporters say that lets people work, visit doctors and travel safely.

-But in addition, California Gov. Gavin Newsom’s press office posted on the platform X that Singh obtained a work permit while Trump was president, which Homeland Security officials disputed.
+But in addition, California Gov. Gavin Newsom’s press office posted on the platform X that Singh obtained a work permit during Trump's first term, which Homeland Security officials disputed.
+Newsom also said the permit was renewed in April and federal officials have not addressed that.

 Florida authorities have said Singh entered the U.S. illegally from Mexico in 2018.